 DC is the place to be if you crave unique foodie experiences.
-From Union Market to weekend farmers’ markets and mouthwatering dishes served by celebrity chefs, check out the latest food crazes to hit the city.Looking for more food and drink trends?
-Check out these hot restaurants.
+From Union Market to weekend farmers’ markets to mouthwatering dishes served by celebrity chefs, check out the food crazes that color the city's dining scene.

 The oat-milk craze is here to stay.
 More and more coffee shops are offering dairy-free alternatives to cashew milk, almond milk and soy milk.
 Ellē, a BIPOC woman-owned coffee shop in Mt.
 Pleasant, is known for its oat-milk lattes with a baked good on the side.
 If you want some Northwest vibes, visit Little Red Fox in the Van Ness neighborhood, where you'll find nods to the classic TV series set in Washington state, Twin Peaks, throughout the shop (only take-out orders are available right now).
 Make sure to grab the honey cinnamon latte with oat-milk, which will inevitably lead to cozy feelings.
 The Village DC is known for their locally sourced food and drinks from underserved, aspiring entrepreneurs, serving as a platform for those businesses to showcase their talents and connect with other communities, while also serving an amazing date latte with a splash of your favorite dairy-free alternative.